snowdj/en-1/_posts/2014-09-03-subscribe-by-email.md

 ![](http://mediaserver.pulse2.com/uploads/2007/05/google_feedburner_logos.png)

 I learnt that many people like to subscribe a blog by email.
 The website usually supplies its feed, but not such subscription service.
 Actually, it's quite straightford to do so using the [feedburner of Google](http://feedburner.google.com/).
 After the webmaster sucessfully makes up the feedburner, he or she can look into the Publicize webpage, and click the button of Subscription Management.
-After it is activated, you can got the url for eamil subscription.
+After it is activated, you can got the url for email subscription.
 That's it.

+Then you can find the html code for email subscription as below:

 ### Subscription Form